priyank-amagi/toolbox/README.md

 Build the CLI tool:
 ```
-go build -o bin/toolbox (with GOOS=linux GOARCH=amd64 if you want to run inside docker)
+go build -o bin/toolbox (with GOOS=linux GOARCH=amd64 based on your host OS and Arch)
 ```

 Set an environment variable: